Samadroberts/Drinko-Music/README.md

 ### Running the Application

 If you want to listen to age restricted YouTube videos you must provide a youtube account and password as parameters.
-If you do not provide an account a password restricted YouTube videos will be hit or miss, some seem to load and other do not.
+If you do not provide an account and password age restricted YouTube videos will be hit or miss, some seem to load and other do not.

 Set the following environment variables
  - `DISCORD_TOKEN` (required, your discord bot token)